ulikoehler/STM8S-SDCC-SPL/README.md

 # STM8S-SDCC-SPL
 STM8S Standard peripheral library for SDCC, split into individual files for small binaries.

+*Note:* SDCC 3.4.3+ is required!

 This work is heavily based on [STM8-SPL-SDCC](https://github.com/ulikoehler/STM8S-SDCC-SPL), intending to fix the following issues with it: